PowerShell/Community-Blog/Posts/2023/05/Porting-GeneratePassword-From-C#.md

 ### Main Function Body

 In this stage we build the function itself.
-Since we're using attributes to check the parameters, the first two `if` statements are ignored.
+Since we're using attributes to check the parameters, the first two `if` statements are ignored.<br>
 After that, we have a single `do-while` loop.
 In this loop, we are going to use tools from the **System.Security.Cryptography** library, so let's import it.

 ```powershell
 Add-Type -AssemblyName System.Security.Cryptography